MonicaKornis/MonicaKornis/README.md

 ## Hi I'm Monica 👋

-I'm a frontend focused engineer who enjoys creating intuitive interfaces.
+I'm a frontend focused software engineer who enjoys creating intuitive interfaces.
 I'm looking to work on projects that will create a positive social impact.
 <br></br>

 #### About Me